- Builder Deposits

 - Here is a video in case you would rather watch

-- Custom builder deposits
+- Custom home builder deposits

-- You get the construction loan
+- Should you get the construction loan?

 - Construction lender controls payments to builder